 Swell’s theme for September is Recharge, Renew, Reset.
 It’s been a rough year, rife with uncertainty, but new seasons offer us a welcome moment to clear the air.
 How can we wipe the slate clean this month?
 How can we reset sexually, emotionally, physically, politically?

 So much of our lives are maddeningly up in the air this year.
 It feels strange to plan or reflect when everything seems out of control.
 But there’s one thing we can do: Take stock of our sexual wellness and hygiene.
-Here’s a quick autumn checklist for a clean bill of sexual health for vulva-owners — whether you’re partnered, single, or somewhere in between.
+Here’s a quick autumn checklist of sexual health for vulva-owners — whether you’re partnered, single, or somewhere in between.

 Check Your Nightstand

 It’s comforting, relaxing, and therefore pleasure-promoting to have everything you need for sex and masturbation within reach of your bed.
 Check your inventory and see what needs refreshing: Do you have lube—not just any lube, but a lube that has a texture and smell you enjoy, and a lube that agrees with your body?
 Are you all stocked up on condoms, vibrators that work and get you off, and wipes for post-sex cleanup?
 Is that drawer stuffed with things you don’t use anymore, or something that reminds you of your ex?
 Throw that stuff out and make room for goodies that actually make you feel sexy.